wp-plugins/styles-twentytwelve/readme.txt

 = 1.0.6 =

 * Fix: Error that caused pages to be slightly narrower than normal.
+Thanks [@wholthof](http://wordpress.org/support/topic/website-1-inch-smaller-with-styles).

 = 1.0.5 =